zandra-handz/LittleLemon/README.md

 ## Description

-Hello fellow classmates! :) Here is my project for the back-end capstone course.
+Hello fellow classmates! :) Here is my project for the backend capstone course.

 ### Setup